-The deadline for receiving your 1099-K form from Stripe for your Kickstarter transactions is Tuesday, January 31st, 2017.
-You may even receive it before then.
+You should be receiving your 1099-MISC from Kickstarter by or before January 31st.
 Payable is the service working with Stripe (Kickstarter's payments provider) to deliver 1099 tax forms to Creators this year.
 We put together this quick guide to help you better understand your 1099 and what it means for taxes.

 There are over 15 different types of 1099 forms used by companies to report payments to individuals or other companies.
 This is how the IRS knows how much in taxes it can expect come April.
 The 1099-K is used by Payment Settlement Entities or Third Party Payment Networks (like Stripe, which Kickstarter uses to help process the funds you raise) to report payments between people donating to your project and you.